-- Has experience with data collection and evaluation, including routine continuous quality improvement activities (e.g., Plan-Do-Study-Act), and embraces a culture of learning. - Agrees to enter data into CenteringCounts[TM] at the end of each Centering group session or monthly as is relevant.
+- Has experience with data collection and evaluation, including routine continuous quality improvement activities (e.g., Plan-Do-Study-Act), and embraces a culture of learning. - As outlined in the Master Site Agreement, CHI may request the following types of data from the customer periodically.